confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 * Binary multiplexed protocol.
 The protocol will support multiple independent channels over a single connection.
 We want to discourage clients from opening new connections for single operations (e.g. a single query) and closing them again.
 This leads to poor performance and an inefficient use of resources.
 Multiplexing allows many queries to be running over a single connection.
+Multiplexing is also important because it is likely each KSQL node will maintain connections to other KSQL nodes for clustering purposes (e.g. proxying queries) It is far more efficient for a particular node to hold a single connection (or a small number of connections) to each other node rather than creating new connections for each query.
 * Each channel will implement flow control (back pressure) to prevent any one channel overwhelming the connection.
 * The protocol will run over WebSockets - WebSockets clients are available and very easy to use in all languages of interest.
 WebSockets are also usable from browsers - this will be very useful with a JavaScript client.
 * The protocol will also run over TCP.
+TCP might make sense in simple data centre deployments where there's no particular advantage to using WebSockets.
 * The protocol will support both streaming and request/response semantics
 * The protocol will follow tried and tested designs proved over many years by some of the most well known and best performing messaging systems in the industry.
 * The protocol will be designed for generic flow controlled streaming of data, not limited to KSQL.
 Therefore it has potential for re-use in other
-Confluent projects which might have a need for streamlined high performance streaming.
+Confluent projects which might have a need for high performance streaming.

 ### The server